pawap90/blog-articles/20210209-npm-scripts/20210209-npm-scripts.md

 ```
 We use `node <script-path>` to execute JS files and `bash <script-path>` to execute bash files.

-Notice that for CMD and BAT files, you can't just call `scripts/helloworld.cmd`.
+Notice that you can't just call `scripts/helloworld.cmd` for CMD and BAT files.
 You'll need to navigate to the folder using `cd` first.
 Otherwise, you'll get an error from NPM.

 Another advantage of executing scripts from files is that, if the script is complex, it'll be easier to maintain in a separate file than in a single line inside the `package.json` file.